xKronos58/GraphinCalc/README.md

   ```
 2. Compile the Java code:
 `javac com/example/gcalc/GCMAIN.java`
- - Or Open the repository inside in ide like Intelij.
+ - Or Open the repository inside in IDE like Intelij Idea.
 3. Use the calculator and physics toolkit features to perform calculations and graph equations.

 ## Usage